aacsspkt/zebec-dca/README.md

 # zebec-dca
-Dollar Cost averaging for Zebec
+Client sdk for Dollar Cost Averaging Program of Zebec.